mukhoiran/ci-templating/README.md

 # ci-templating
-Documentation codeigniter layouts templating with helper and library
+Codeigniter layouts templating with helper and library